SHOULD I ATTEND MY PARDON HEARING IN ILLINOIS?

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)

-If you are charged with criminal trespass, contact an experienced criminal law attorney immediately.
+If you are charged with a criminal offense, contact an experienced attorney immediately.
 An attorney can review your case for your best possible defense.
-As with most crimes, the state must prove all the elements of the offense beyond a reasonable doubt.
-Were the residents able to identify you?
-Did you knowingly enter without authority or did you believe you had permission?
-Did a third party let you in?
-Even if the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.
+Did the police have a search warrant or a lawful exception to the search warrant requirement?
+Did the police follow the terms of the warrant?
+Can the state prove all the elements of your offense beyond a reasonable doubt?
+Even if police acted lawfully and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be better able to negotiate a more favorable plea agreeement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email matt@mattkeenanlaw.com.